Reds on the way out

 1895 – Half-back Bill Keech signed from Barnsley St. Peter’s, although he played just six Second Division games, helping us to claim the title that season, returning to his former club in 1897.
 He later played as a forward for Leicester Fosse, before returning to the half-back line with Queens Park Rangers’ first professional team in the Southern League.

 1910 - Forward Joseph Brough made the first of his eleven reds appearances in our 2-1 win at Blackburn Rovers.
-Jack Parkinson grabbed both our goals.
+Jack Parkinson grabbed both our goals as right-half Bobby Robinson played his 200th game for the club.

 1928 – Inside-forward Jack Haigh was born in Rotherham.
 He signed from Gainsborough Trinity in October 1949, netting three times in eleven outings before joining Sc***horpe United in August 1952.
 He is remembered as one of the Iron’s greatest ever players, scoring 72 times in 264 games for them.